brunswickcomputing/racketmanager/docs/move-away-from-match.md

 If enums are awkward with existing WP serialization/storage, constants are acceptable.

 # My recommended core abstraction model
-If I had to give you one clean setup, it would be this: text
+If I had to give you one clean setup, it would be this:
 ```
 Competition
   -> Event